Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 a collage of three hotel photos: bedroom, working space, and living room with view

-• The Ritz-Carlton, Vienna – a stunning 5-star hotel housed in 4 historic palaces that offers an indoor pool with underwater music, a fitness center, and a sauna!
+• The Ritz-Carlton, Vienna – A stunning 5-star hotel housed in 4 historic palaces that offers an indoor pool with underwater music, a fitness center, and a sauna!
 After a day of exploring the best district in town, grab a drink at their fabulous rooftop bar!

-• Hotel Sacher Wien – feel like a duke or duchess in this boutique hotel housed in a historic building that has elegant furnishings, a famous collection of paintings, and a spa center!
+• Hotel Sacher Wien – Feel like a duke or duchess in this boutique hotel housed in a historic building that has elegant furnishings, a famous collection of paintings, and a spa center!

-• Hotel Am Parkring – if you’re wondering where to stay in Vienna for excellent value, this is the hotel.
+• Hotel Am Parkring – If you’re wondering where to stay in Vienna for excellent value, this is the hotel.
 With stunning decor all over, a gourmet restaurant with views of Vienna, and other extras like a tablet in the room, you’re in for a treat!

 2. Leopoldstadt (2nd district) – best for families